scottrlarson/profession/content/home/about.md

 +++
+<div class="alert-container"><h4 style="color: white; text-align: center; padding-top: 0px; margin-top: 0px;">Free pickup/drop off Service During SARS-CoV-2 Precaution</h4>Due to the SARS-CoV-2 situation, I am offering free pickup and drop off of your device, so you do not have to go out to have your computer fixed.
+This free service is for people that live or work 5 miles from Downtown Santa Rosa.
+If you live or work beyond this range, see my <a href="/#rates">rates</a> for pickup/drop-off service.
+I am taking every precaution at my office to minimize risk.
+To schedule a pickup, please call me at <a href="/#contact">707-536-1527</a> or email me using my <a href="/#contact">contact</a> form.</div>
 <div class="alert-container"><a href="https://www.ifixit.com/Right-to-Repair/Intro"><h4 style="color: white; text-align: center; padding-top: 0px; margin-top: 0px;">We Have the Right to Repair Everything We Own</h4></a>
   Once you’ve paid money for a product, the manufacturer shouldn’t be able to dictate how you use it—it’s yours.
 Ownership means you should be able to open, hack, repair, upgrade, or tie bells on it.
 Support sane <a href="https://www.fightforthefuture.org/fixcopyright/">copyright legislation</a>.</div>